IdiosyncraticDragon/OLMP/README.md

 ## Requiremetns
 - The requirements is the same as Caffe.
-- easydict package of python
+- easydict package for python

 ## Installation
 - Install all the requirements of Caffe.
 You can all download a docker image of Caffe directly.